tanvir362/Python/README.md

 # Python
-My random implementations with Python mostly for fun and experimenting
+My random implementations with Python mostly for fun and experiment